ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Some concepts from there are also summarised here.

-We cover only cover Linux operating system in this exercise, while many similarities can also be found from other modern operating systems.
+We only cover the Linux operating system in this exercise, while many similarities can also be found with other modern operating systems.

 ## Background